zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/expression-queries/index.md

 ## About expressions

+> **Note:** This documentation is for a beta feature.

 Server-side expressions allow you to manipulate data returned from queries with math and other operations.
 Expressions create new data and do not manipulate the data returned by data sources, aside from some minor data restructuring to make the data acceptable input for expressions.

 ### Using expressions

-Expressions are most commonly used for [Grafana Alerting](ref:grafana-alerting).
+Expressions are primarily used by [Grafana Alerting]({{< relref "../../../alerting/" >}}).
 The processing is done server-side, so expressions can operate without a browser session.
 However, expressions can also be used with backend data sources and visualization.

-{{% admonition type="note" %}}
-Expressions do not work with legacy dashboard alerts.
+> **Note:** Expressions do not work with legacy dashboard alerts.
-{{% /admonition %}}

 Expressions are meant to augment data sources by enabling queries from different data sources to be combined or by providing operations unavailable in a data source.

-{{% admonition type="note" %}}
-When possible, you should do data processing inside the data source.
+> **Note:** When possible, you should do data processing inside the data source.
 Copying data from storage to the Grafana server for processing is inefficient, so expressions are targeted at lightweight data processing.
-{{% /admonition %}}

 Expressions work with data source queries that return time series or number data.
-They also operate on [multiple-dimensional data](ref:multiple-dimensional-data).
+They also operate on [multiple-dimensional data]({{< relref "../../../fundamentals/timeseries-dimensions/" >}}).
 For example, a query that returns multiple series, where each series is identified by labels or tags.

 An individual expression takes one or more queries or other expressions as input and adds data to the result.
 Each individual expression or query is represented by a variable that is a named identifier known as its RefID (e.g., the default letter `A` or `B`).